RareCryptoCoin/open-gsa-redesign/_apidocs/entity-api.md

 This content is currently not Firefox compliant.
 Please access via Chrome or Internet Explorer.
 ## Overview
-The Entity Management API will allow users to request Public Entity Information based on various optional request parameters.
+The Entity Management API will allow users to request Entity Information based on various optional request parameters.

 **Key Features of the Entity Management API:**